cubeapm/sample_app_python_django_gunicorn/README.md

 # Run the following command in a separate terminal to apply the database migrations.
 # This is only needed during first time setup.
 Repeat executions are harmless though.
-alembic upgrade head
+python manage.py migrate
 ```

-Django app will now be available at `http://localhost:8000`.
+Django app will now be available at `http://localhost:8000/apis/`.

+The app has various API endpoints to demonstrate OpenTelemetry integrations with Redis, MySQL, etc. Check out [apis/views.py](apis/views.py) for the list of API endpoints.
+Hitting an API endpoint will generate the corresponding traces.
+Traces are printed to console (where docker compose is running) by default.
+If you want to send traces to a backend tool, comment out the `OTEL_LOG_LEVEL` line and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).

 ## Contributing